Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Quasinormal Modes using WKB method

 The perturbation of a massless scalar field $\Psi$ satisfies the Klein–Gordon equation.

-Exploiting the stationarity and axial symmetry of the rotating KBR spacetime, the massless Klein–Gordon equation admits separation of variables.
-We therefore decompose the scalar field as $\Phi=e^{-i\omega t}e^{i m_l\phi}u_r(r)u_\theta(\theta)$.
-Owing to the presence of the magnetic-field–induced conformal factor and angular function $P(\theta)$, the resulting angular equation is, in general, a magnetically deformed spheroidal equation with explicit dependence on $\omega$, $m_l$, and $B$.
-In the weak-field regime $(B^2\ll1)$, these deformations contribute only at subleading order, and the angular sector reduces to the standard scalar spheroidal harmonic equation used below:
+Exploiting the stationarity and axial symmetry of the rotating KBR spacetime, the massless Klein–Gordon equation admits the separation of variables.
+We therefore decompose the scalar field as $\Phi=e^{-i\omega t}e^{i m_l\phi}u_r(r)u_\theta(\theta)$ \cite{Teukolsky:1972my, Luna:2022rql, Yang:2012he, Yang:2021zqy}.
+This allows us to obtain the Schrödinger-like form (see appendix for more details):

-which generalizes the spheroidal harmonic equation.
-In the large-$l$ limit, the eigenvalue can be approximated using a WKB quantization rule as